Film Festival at Vienna’s Rathausplatz

-It is one of the most popular summer events in the heart of the city: The Music Film Festival, founded in 1991, between Vienna City Hall and the Ringstrasse.
-This year again, it draws fans of good music and food to City Hall Square once more – with free admission on all evenings.
+It is one of the most popular summer events in the heart of the city and Europe's biggest culture and food festival: The Film Festival at Rathausplatz founded in 1991 and located between Vienna City Hall and the Ringstrasse boulevard.
+This year again, it will draw hundreds of thousands of fans of good music and food to City Hall Square – with free admission on all evenings.

 Music, food, partying